Origin: Costa Rica

 New This Year

 There are always new things happening at Don Eli as you know Carlos cannot keep still for a second - always moving and working on projects!
-Of course, Jacob going a bit more out on his own, purchasing fruit, and fully running the wet mill was progress.
-Carlos and Jacob put together a humble dry mill in the warehouse.
+Of course, Jacob going all the way out on his own, purchasing fruit, and fully running the wet mill was progress.
+Carlos and Jacob have put together a humble dry mill in the warehouse.
 This makes so many improvements for the project, like faster export preparation, increased traceability, efficient transport, and more attention to detail.
 Carlos and Jacob continue to plant new and interesting varieties into the farm, so we hope in a few years to enjoy the fruit!
-Another huge and proud moment for the entire family was improving in Cup of Excellence this year.
-Don Eli got 6th place this time and received the 2nd highest bid at auction!
+Another huge and proud moment for the entire family was placing in the Cup of Excellence again this year, placing in the 27th position.

 Origin: Costa Rica